amypickup/go_practice/README.md

    Use `go mod init example/hello`, `go mod init example.com/greetings` to enable dependency tracking Use `go mod tidy` to add imported modules
-   Use `go mod edit -replace example.com/greetings=../greetings` to use local vs. published package
+   Use `go mod edit -replace example.com/greetings=../greetings` to use local vs. published package Go has built in testing, add \_test.go to have `go test` include it in check